seqeralabs/nf-tower-aws/forge/README.md

 Platform uses EC2 describe permissions to retrieve information about existing AWS resources in your account, including VPCs, subnets, and security groups.
 This data is used to populate dropdown menus in the Platform UI when creating new Compute Environments.
 While these permissions are optional, they are recommended to enhance the user experience.
-Without them, you would need to manually enter resource IDs in the interface.
+Without these permissions, resource IDs would need to be manually entered in the interface.

+> [!NOTE]
+> AWS does not support restricting IAM permissions on EC2 Describe actions based on specific
+> resource names or tags.
+As a result, permission to operate on any resource `*` must be granted.

 ### FSx File Systems (optional)